What is a Tech Stack, and Why Does it Matter To My Business?

 What should a typical technology stack consist of?

 Technology stacks will involve hardware, software, and applications in the server environment, infrastructure, security, user devices, and cloud.
 Each piece of technology must be chosen carefully so that your environment functions at the highest quality.
-Below is an example of what a typical technology stack will include.
+Below is an example of what a common tech stack would look consist of.

 Servers Environment:

 Server: A computer or computer program that manages access to a resource or service in the network.
-There are many different types of servers, including print servers, file servers, network servers, and database servers.
+There are several types of web servers, including:

 Drives: A drive stores files and programs used on your computer.
 Drives ensure that information is safely stored when a device is turned off.